-As we head into winter this year, there are many things to remember when caring for your infant or newborn that are different from the warm weather months.
-Here are some things to remember both for home and while you are on the go!
+As we head into the cold weather months, there are many things to remember when caring for your infant or newborn that are different from the warm weather months.
+Here are some winter weather tips for home and while you are on the go.

-As you turn on your furnace in your home, make sure you have a working carbon monoxide detector on every level of your home, especially near any sleeping areas.
-If you use a space heater, make sure you keep any heater at least three feet away from anything that can burn, and always supervise children and pets with space heaters are on.
+As you turn on your furnace in your home, make sure you have a working carbon monoxide detector on every level of your home, especially near any sleeping area.
+If you use a space heater, keep any heater at least three feet away from anything that can burn, and always supervise children and pets when space heaters are on.
 Turn your space heater off every time you leave the room.

 While it is always fun to snuggle with your baby – either holding them or carrying them in a baby wrap or sling– make sure you put your baby down when handling hot liquids and foods to prevent any spills that may burn your baby.

-We are always worried about our babies being too cold in the winter months, especially while they sleep.
-It is so tempting to put extra blankets in the baby’s bed, especially the thick, soft, fluffy ones that seem so nice to cuddle.
+We always worry about our babies being too cold in winter months, especially while they sleep.
+Putting extra blankets in the baby’s bed is so tempting, especially the thick, soft, fluffy ones that seem so nice to cuddle.
 However, extra bedding is very dangerous for babies.
-Anything loose in the crib can move over your baby’s face and increase the risk of suffocation and SUID (Sudden Unexpected Infant Death, also known as SIDS, or Sudden Infant Death Syndrome).
+Anything loose in the crib can move over your baby’s face and increase the risk of suffocation and SUID (Sudden Unexpected Infant Death, also known as SIDS or Sudden Infant Death Syndrome).
 Instead, wrap your baby in a swaddle or sleep sack to help them stay warm.

 Keeping Warm On-the-go

-The key to dressing your baby for an outing is layers!
+The key to dressing your baby for an outing is layers.
 You can first start with tighter layers, like leggings and long-sleeved bodysuits (or onesies).
 Then add a warmer top (like a sweatshirt or long-sleeved shirt) and an additional pair of pants, if needed.
-In general, an infant should wear one more layer of clothing than adults while outside.
-Hats are important for babies if you are going to be outside for any prolonged length of time.
+Generally, an infant should wear one more layer of clothing than adults while outside.
+Hats are important for babies if you are going to be outside for any prolonged time.

-When you put your infant in their car seat, you should remove any fluffy layers, like a winter coat.
+When you put your infant in their car seat, remove any fluffy layers, like a winter coat.
 Remember, safety in the car is the top priority.
 Fluffy layers under the car seat can give you a false sense of proper harness fit but can rapidly deflate or compress in a crash, causing your baby to slip through the harness and out of their car seat.
-The best thing to do to keep your baby safe is to take off heavy coats and blankets before harnessing them in the car seat.
+The best way to keep your baby safe is to take off heavy coats and blankets before harnessing them in the car seat.

 If you use a car seat cover, make sure you don’t leave the cover over your baby for long periods of time.
-Never leave the cover over your baby in the car, and be sure to uncover the baby as soon as you can to make sure to avoid air trapping.
+Never leave the cover over your baby in the car, and be sure to uncover the baby as soon as possible to avoid air trapping.
 It is always best to remove a sleeping baby from a car seat once you are at your destination.
-Babies should always be flat while sleeping, and anything upright is not safe for infant sleep.
+Babies should always be flat while sleeping, and anything upright is unsafe for infant sleep.

 One additional key point about car seats: any item that did not come with your car seat has not been crash-tested.
 Do not use items that will interfere with harnessing your child or securing the car seat to its base or the vehicle seat.